 No soybean variety is completely resistant to white mold, but partially resistant varieties are available.
-A partially resistant variety has significantly less disease incidence than a susceptible variety, but some disease will occur when conditions are conducive.
+A partially resistant variety has significantly less disease incidence than a susceptible variety, but some disease will occur when conditions are favorable.
 Avoid planting highly susceptible varieties in fields with a history of white mold.

 Variety selection should be based on resistance ratings determined across multiple locations and multiple years.
-Check with seed dealers and local Extension for variety tests that ncludes varietal responses to white mold.
+Check with seed dealers and local Extension for variety tests that include varietal responses to white mold.
 Note that testing conditions and scoring methods vary within the seed industry.

 - Short crop rotations, such as a soybean-corn rotation, will eventually lead to a build-up of sclerotia in the field.
 A minimum of two or three years of a non-host crop, such as corn or small grains (wheat, barley or oats) can reduce the number of sclerotia in the soil.
 Most sclerotia die over a three- to four-year period between soybean crops.

 - Forage legumes, such as alfalfa and clovers, are less susceptible to infection but still can be infected by S. sclerotiorum.

-- Soybean fields with a history of white mold should not be in two or three year rotations with other crops susceptible to white mold.
-These include edible beans, canola, cole crops (cabbage, broccoli) pulse crops (peas, chickpeas and lentils), sunflowers and potatoes.
+- Soybean fields with a history of white mold should not be in two- or three-year rotations with other crops susceptible to white mold.
+These include edible beans, canola, cole crops (cabbage and broccoli) pulse crops (peas, chickpeas and lentils), sunflowers, and potatoes.

-- The impact of tillage on white mold development is inconsistent, although several studies have indicated lower levels of disease in no-till.
+- The impact of tillage on white mold development is variable, although several studies have indicated lower levels of disease in no-till.

 - Deep tillage may initially reduce white mold incidence by removing sclerotia from the upper profile, which may reduce the number of apothecia produced.
 However, sclerotia can remain viable for more than three years if buried 8 to 10 inches in the soil and may be returned to the soil surface in subsequent tillage operations.

-- Although more sclerotia are found near the soil surface in no-till systems, they may degrade faster in these soils compared to tilled soils.
+- Although more sclerotia are found near the soil surface in no-till systems, they may degrade faster because of weathering, compared to tilled soils.

 - Early planting, narrow row width, high plant populations, and high soil fertility all accelerate canopy closure and favor disease potential.
 However, maintain yield potential when modifying these practices.